johanmodin/poe-timeless-jewel-multitool/README.md

 2. Install tesseract [as per the instructions](https://github.com/UB-Mannheim/tesseract/wiki)
 3. Move the tesseract poe tesseract config file located in data/tesseract to the tesseract config folder (courtesy of klayveR)
 4. Install and start a [MongoDB server](https://www.mongodb.com/download-center/community)
 5. Check out the config.yml file for configuration.
-The bot is only tested for working with the 2560x1440 resolution.
+The bot will currently only work for the 2560x1440 and 1920x1080 resolutions.

 ### Usage